 - Useful Python libraries and advanced tutorials

 - Theory and implementation of quantitative portfolio and risk management

 In addition I will be launching a "members-only" area of QuantStart, known as the Quantcademy, where you will be able to take your quantitative finance and algorithmic trading skills to the professional level.
 At this stage I am still constructing the content, but I will keep you all posted of details as the Quantcademy progresses.

 Once again, I hope you had a fantastic holiday period and are looking forward to some new quant finance adventures in 2015!

-As always, please send me an email to email@example.com if you have any quant-related questions, and I will try to get back to you as soon as I can.
+As always, please send us an email to email@example.com if you have any quant-related questions, and we will try to get back to you as soon as we can.